bezokurepo/models/README.md

 # general info on models
 All released public models from bezoku labs are posted in this repo.
+Initla models are POS Taggers and NER.
+New models are released as the models/data are released.
 The up to date list for languages can be found here - https://github.com/bezokurepo/language-list
 # Learn more about models
 You can visit our website here for more information on modeling and how to onboard -> https://www.bezoku.tech/service-01
 # deprecation